sap-tutorials/sap-build-process-automation/tutorials/spa-business-process-project-release-deploy/spa-business-process-project-release-deploy.md

 3. The project deployed successfully and is now ready for running and monitoring.

+    > If needed, you can refer to the [Documentation](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/deploy-project?version=Cloud).

     <!-- border -->![Deployed](03_Deployed_first_version.png)

     Once the deployment is successful, you will see a changed status.
 You can also see all your deployed and/or released project versions from the project status list next to the project name.